How Coherence Found Us.

 A Rights of Nature ballot initiative to address the spraying did not reach a public vote.

-But the path that actually opened was unexpected.
+But the path that opened was unexpected.

 A scientist on the island approached us.
 His assessment was direct: too much subjective data, not enough objective data.
 He proposed building an independent research facility.